A topic from the subject of Titration in Chemistry.

 Overview

-Synthetic chemistry is the branch of chemistry that deals with the design, synthesis, and characterization of new chemical substances.
-It is a broad field that encompasses a wide range of topics, including organic chemistry, inorganic chemistry, and biochemistry.
-Synthetic chemists use a variety of techniques to create new molecules, including chemical reactions, electrochemistry, and photochemistry.
+Synthetic chemistry is the branch of chemistry concerned with the design, synthesis, and characterization of new chemical substances.
+It's a broad field encompassing organic chemistry, inorganic chemistry, biochemistry, and materials science.
+Synthetic chemists employ diverse techniques to create new molecules, including chemical reactions, electrochemistry, photochemistry, and various spectroscopic and analytical methods.

 Key Points

-• Synthetic chemistry is the process of creating new chemical substances.
+• Synthetic chemistry involves the creation of novel chemical compounds.

-• Photochemistry is the study of the relationship between light and chemical reactions.
+• Electrochemistry: The study of the relationship between chemical reactions and electricity.
+This is applied in electrosynthesis, using electricity to drive chemical reactions.

 Synthesis of Aspirin